Reefwing-Software/Reefwing-AHRS/README.md

  - Fusion (Madgwick Filter v2)
  - Mahony Filter
  - Classic Complementary Filter: Euler Angles are updated using trigonometry
+ - NONE: Euler angles are calculated but no sensor fusion filter is used.

  We found that we experienced significant gyroscopic drift with the classic complementary filter.
 The Madgwick and Mahony filters fixes this issue but take a bit longer to settle on an angle.
 Of the two, Mahony is a bit faster than Madgwick, but the best filter and associated free parameter settings will depend on the application.